elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ### Overview of the file structure in GitHub

 The content of the website is built up using markdown files found in the [pages](https://github.com/elixir-europe/rdmkit/tree/master/pages) directory.
-These markdown files are divided over subdirectories (your_role, your_domain, your_problem...) for sorting reasons only.
+These markdown files are divided over subdirectories (your_role, your_domain, your_tasks...) for sorting reasons only.

 ### The metadata/frontmatter of the markdown file